How New Immigrants Can Qualify for a Mortgage in Canada

 To find legal definitions and financial jargon in a foreign language can be daunting.
 Lenders provide services in several languages or with translators.

-1. Making Sense of the Financial System
+2. Making Sense of the Financial System

 Canada’s credit-based financial system can be strange.
 Begin establishing credit early with a secured credit card application or small personal loan application.

-1. Legal & Regulatory Understanding
+3. Legal and Regulatory Understanding

 Real estate contracts, inspections, and mortgage legislation can be intimidating.
 It is highly advisable to engage a real estate attorney to guard your interests.